engage-manoa/engage-manoa.github.io/index.md

 - [Team Members](#team-members)

 ## Overview
 The Engage Manoa website is a centralized directory open to UH Manoa students looking for organizations and clubs.
 UH Manoa is home to many clubs and student organizations. but there isn't currently a way to browse the different clubs digitally.
 The only option is the google spreadsheet which lists all of UH Manoa's registered independent organizations.
-Engage Manoa will be designed to offer an easily accessible online space for students to find up-to-date information regarding all campus organizations and clubs.
+Engage Manoa is designed to offer an easily accessible online space for students to find up-to-date information regarding all campus organizations and clubs.
 Users can create a profile and have access to a full directory to find a club or organization based on their interests.

 The website uses
 - Meteor - for server and client code